 This page provides guidance on the safeguarding of the fabric of historic buildings and during periods of vacancy.

 Building maintenance is the responsibility of an owner.
-An owner is also legally responsible for any accidents caused by defects in a building and the poor condition of a building can also result in reducing property values and in damp and cold living conditions.
+An owner is also legally responsible for any accidents caused by defects in a building such as falling masonary etc. and the poor condition of a building can also result in reducing property values and in damp and cold living conditions.

 To avoid often expensive and unplanned for repairs to a building, the adoption of a planned approach to routine maintenance incorporating regular inspection is recommended.
 The following advice is applicable to all building types, whether new or old.